cairnswm/gapi/README.md

 # Future

 Once I got the basic library working I identified the following additional functionalities to add:
-1. _Allow calls to load child objects as Collections within the JSON (TODO)_
+1. Allow calls to load child objects as Collections within the JSON (Done)
 2. Consider modifying POST to update records as well if id is sent in the path (Done)
 2. Consider modifying DELETE to update bulk delete if a search collection is included (and no ID is sent) (Done)
 3. Records can be Deleted based on a search collection being sent instead of an id (See below for a seach collection format) (Done)